bwsw/t-streams/docs/source/Ts-Architecture.rst

      - fault-tolerant processing by backing up servers,
      - scalability implemented with sharded servers.

 Any configuration requires infrastructure.
-In the next section you will find more information on infrastructure components in T-streams.
+In the next section, you will find more information on infrastructure components in T-streams.

 Infrastructure Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~